microsoft/responsible-ai-toolbox-genbit/README.md

 # GenBit: Gender Bias in Text Tool

 The main goal of the Gender Bias Tool (GenBiT) is to analyze corpora and compute metrics that give insights into the gender bias present in a corpus.
 The computations in this tool are based primarily on ideas from Shikha Bordia and Samuel R. Bowman, "[Identifying and reducing gender bias in word-level language models](https://arxiv.org/abs/1904.03035)" in the NAACL 2019 Student Research Workshop.

+GenBit is a tool that helps determine if gender is uniformly distributed across data by measuring the strength of association between a pre-defined list of gender definition words and other words in the corpus via co-occurrence statistics.
+The key metric it produces (the genbit_score) gives an estimate of the strength of association, on average, of any word in the corpus with a male or female gender definition word.
+The metrics that it provides can be used to identify gender bias in a data set to enable the production and use of more balanced datasets for training, tuning and evaluating machine learning (ML) models.
+It can also be used as a stanadlone corpus analysis tool.

+GenBit supports 5 languages: English, German, Spanish, French, Italian and Russian.
+For English it provides metrics for both binary and non-binary gender bias; for the remaining four languages non-binary gender bias is currently not supported.
+To deal with the challenges of grammatical gender in non-English languages, it leverages [stanza lemmatizers](https://stanfordnlp.github.io/stanza/lemma.html).
+It also uses the NLTK tokenization libraries.
+The full list of requirements are listed in [requirements.txt](requirements.txt)

 ## Installation
+---

 The code can be cloned or seen from here: [GenBiT source code](https://github.com/microsoft/responsibleaitoolbox-genbit) The package is currently supported for local use on Windows and Linux and can be deployed as part of an azure function.
-If your scenario is not listed here, please reach out to the Global AI team to discuss potential support for your current environment.

 #### Authentication